jonathankoren/socialdownload/README.md

+We're suck using python 2.7 because of pytumblr .

 Requires a file called secrets.py which is not included.

 It should contain your API and access tokens.
 It's format is: